From Zambia to Wales, the people power of bikes and wind turbines

 Glaciers are a key indicator of climate change for scientists, and all but two of Chile’s 26,000 glaciers are shrinking due to rising temperatures.
 In the southern region of Patagonia, glaciers are diminishing faster than in any other location around the world.
 Meanwhile, a national law for glacier protection has been under debate since it was proposed in 2006.
 The new national park cannot turn back the clock on climate change and has been criticized for not protecting enough land, but it is a sign politicians are heeding the urgent call from scientists and environmentalists for more robust protections.
 The government says the park will serve as a key site for ecotourism and research.

-Agence France-Presse, EOS, University of Santiago, Chile Daily
+Agence France-Presse; EOS; University of Santiago, Chile, Daily

 2. Burkina Faso